ItsarHvr/LokaSync-OTA/README.md

 ### ⚙️ Configure Frontend `.env` File

-Create a `.env` file in the `frontend/` directory and populate it with the following:
+Create a `.env` file in the `frontend/` folder and populate it with the following:

 ```txt
 VITE_FIREBASE_API_KEY=REDACTED